 Excel If Statement Multiple Conditions range

-There are various If statement available in Excel.
-You have to know which of the Excel If will work at what condition.
+There are various If statements available in Excel.
+You have to know which of the Excel If you will work at what condition.
 Here you can check multiple conditions where you can use Excel If statement.

 1) Excel If Statement